Strobesstrobes

 TL;DR

-• ✓There are three core types: reflected (payload echoed from the request), stored (payload persisted and served to others), and DOM-based (sink reached entirely client-side).
+• ✓Three core types behave differently: reflected (payload echoed from the request), stored (persisted and served to others), and DOM-based (a source reaches a sink entirely client-side).

-This guide covers the three types of XSS with concrete vectors, how to test each one with Burp Suite, dalfox, and XSStrike, how they map to the OWASP Top 10 and WSTG, and the encoding and CSP controls that genuinely prevent it.
+This guide separates the three types by how the payload reaches the victim, shows the exact vectors and the tools that find each (Burp Suite, dalfox, XSStrike, dev-tools tracing), maps them to the OWASP Top 10 and WSTG, and lays out the encoding plus CSP and Trusted Types controls that genuinely hold.
 XSS lives under A03:2021 Injection and WSTG-INPV-01/02 and WSTG-CLNT-01.

 What is cross site scripting (XSS)?